Orick08/my-awesome-proyect/README.txt

 This proyect is really awesome, trust me guys, this is soo cool.

-This proyect will help treehouse students to deal with large names.
+This proyect is totally awesome 1234 treehouse students to deal with large names.